roddyg01/roddyg01.github.io/README.md

 # cyberoddy

-Personal site documenting infosec, cyber security, and technical learning.
+Personal site documenting my interests and lessons in information systems management, IT business, cyber security, data, and much more.

 Live at: [cyberoddy.com](https://cyberoddy.com)